Infineon Technologies (ETR:IFXA) Given a €40.00 Price Target by UBS Group Analysts

-UBS Group set a €40.00 ($41.24) target price on Infineon Technologies (ETR:IFXA – Get Rating) in a research report report published on Wednesday morning, Borsen Zeitung reports.
+UBS Group set a €40.00 ($40.82) price objective on Infineon Technologies (ETR:IFXA – Get Rating) in a report published on Wednesday, Borsen Zeitung reports.

-Other research analysts have also issued reports about the company.
-The Goldman Sachs Group set a €36.50 ($37.63) target price on Infineon Technologies in a research note on Wednesday.
-Warburg Research set a €38.00 ($39.18) price target on Infineon Technologies in a report on Thursday, May 19th.
-Berenberg Bank set a €31.00 ($31.96) target price on Infineon Technologies in a research note on Wednesday, July 13th.
-Jefferies Financial Group set a €18.00 ($18.56) price target on Infineon Technologies in a research report on Wednesday.
-Finally, Barclays set a €30.00 ($30.93) price target on Infineon Technologies in a research report on Tuesday, May 10th.
+Several other research firms also recently issued reports on IFXA.
+Societe Generale set a €44.00 ($44.90) price target on Infineon Technologies in a research note on Tuesday, May 10th.
+Sanford C. Bernstein set a €39.00 ($39.80) price target on Infineon Technologies in a research note on Tuesday, July 5th.
+Berenberg Bank set a €31.00 ($31.63) target price on Infineon Technologies in a research report on Wednesday, July 13th.
+Barclays set a €30.00 ($30.61) target price on Infineon Technologies in a research report on Tuesday, May 10th.
+Finally, Credit Suisse Group set a €45.30 ($46.22) target price on Infineon Technologies in a research report on Wednesday, August 3rd.

 Infineon Technologies Price Performance